SimonGlomb/MaHeuProject/README.md

 # MaHeuProject

+## How To Use

+1. Put according data in the directory "data"
+2. Run the interface: "python .\interface.py"
+3. Select dataset and algorithm
+4. Profit

+## How To Contribute
 How to contribute an optimization method:
 1. Create a file in the folder "optimization_functions"
 2. write a method "apply(result, dataframe)" with the following signature: "def apply(result: pd.DataFrame, dataframes: dict) -> Tuple[dict, dict]:"